lf-edge/ekuiper/docs/en_US/rules/overview.md

 ### Functions supported in template

-Kuiper extends several functions that can be used in data template.
+eKuiper extends several functions that can be used in data template.

 - `json para1`: The `json` function is used for convert the map content to a JSON string.
 - `base64 para1`: The `base64` function is used for encoding parameter value to a base64 string.